ssprl/Super-Gaussian-Single-Microphone-Speech-Enhancement/README.md

 - iPhone 7 running iOS 10.3

 ## License and Citation
-The codes are licensed under MIT license.
+The codes are licensed under open-source MIT license.

 For any utilization of the code content of this repository, one of the following books needs to get cited by the user: